KDLT/axie-scholars-manual/README.md

 2. **By default** this will be paid out on a **weekly basis.**
    - A week for you starts on the very first day of play.
 This will also be your **"payday"** moving forward.
    - You will be able to claim your share every seven days since you first began playing.
+   - Claiming can only be done after daily quest completion
    - When you opt for the second option, we will settle on an agreed upon time of day to conduct the fund transfer.
 This will be the default schedule moving forward.
 3. Your share will be **upgraded to 60%** when you meet the following conditions:
    a) Average **200 SLP for the week.**
    b) Reach 2,000 MMR
    - If you reached 2,000 MMR before payday, immediately reach out so we can check your rating on the leaderboard.
-   - You've got a 50 MMR breathing room then.
-Henceforth, your MMR should not be under 1,950 by payday in order to claim the **60% upgrade.**
+Come payday, your MMR should not be under 1,950 in order to claim the **60% upgrade**

 There are two currencies or, more accurately, **Tokens** in Axie Infinity.
 First is the already discussed **SLP** and the other one's **AXS.** The latter is a more precious and more expensive (approximately 80 USD each as of writing) resource given that the only way to earn AXS is to buy one on an exchange or compete with the best players in the world.
 ![arena rewards](https://i.imgur.com/h0973fN.png)

-Only the top 1,000 players in the leaderboard gets rewarded AXS.
+Only the top 1,000 players in the leaderboard get rewarded AXS.
 In the event that you're able to secure a spot for an AXS reward, we're taking a 20% share and the rest is yours.
 This is on top of the new tier of **SLP** profit sharing you've unlocked by breaking 2,000 MMR.
 There is truly no argument about where the sizeable gains come from, hence, my constant emphasis on improving your Arena gameplay.

 ## Principles
 We'd like to bookend this document by saying that this kind of progression over four weeks of playing the game _consistently_ is very doable.
 Please scroll back up to check the MMR at which all of this data gathering started.
 The blueprint laid out above didn't come out of thin air.
 This document in its entirety is a result of about a month of data gathering and research.
 The image below shows our rather modest metrics just five days into September 2021.